Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 In Hotmoka, a _transaction_ is either

 1. the installation of a jar, that modifies the state of the node, and is paid by a payer account, or
+2. the execution of a constructor, that yields the storage reference of a new object, or
-2. the execution of a method on a receiver, that yields a returned value and/or has side-effects that modify the state of the node, and is paid by a payer account.
+3. the execution of a method on a receiver, that yields a returned value and/or has side-effects that modify the state of the node, and is paid by a payer account.

 A Hotmoka node can keep track